-Prince Andrew Considered ‘Toxic’ To Royal Family New Report Claims
+Prince Andrew Considered ‘Toxic’ To Royal Family, New Report Claims

 After he stepped back from the royal spotlight, Prince Andrew continued to hold his military commands, including his role as Colonel of the Grenadier Guards, reported The Mirror.

-Prince Andrew’s reputation within the royal family was stained when claims against the prince were put forth by Virginia Roberts Giuffre, who claimed she was sex trafficked to Andrew by the late Jeffrey Epstein on at least three occasions when she was just 17-years-old.
+Prince Andrew’s reputation within the royal family was stained when claims against the prince were put forth by Virginia Roberts Giuffre, who claimed she was sex trafficked to Andrew by the late Jeffrey Epstein on at least three occasions when she was just 17 years old.
 Prince Andrew has denied the allegations.

 View this post on Instagram